andrew-smith2/device-caller/README.md

 5. Edit the App.java file and update the connection string to the IoT Hub and Device ID with the provided connection string/DeviceID in Hackathon instructions
 6. Type <code>mvn clean package</code> in the terminal
 7. Fix any build errors
-8. For Linux type <code>java -jar target/invoke-direct-method-1.0-SNAPSHOT.jar</code> to run application For Windows type <code>java -jar target\invoke-direct-method-1.0-SNAPSHOT.jar</code> to run application
+8. For Linux type <code>java -jar target/invoke-direct-method-1.0-SNAPSHOT.jar</code> to run application<br/>For Windows type <code>java -jar target\invoke-direct-method-1.0-SNAPSHOT.jar</code> to run application